 When the temperature rises, there’s nothing like jumping through a sprinkler to cool off.
 Long Island sprinkler parks are great places to take kids because unlike pools and beaches, sprinkler parks have low water depth and often a rubber-like surface.
 Just add sunscreen and let the adventures begin.

 We’ve put together a list of super sprinkler parks that are open to everyone.
 We've even included a few parks open to residents only.
 Proof of residency and/or a membership pass can be required at those facilities.
-Fees vary, so check the websites or call before going.
+Fees and opening days vary, so check websites or call before going.

 For more aquatic fun, take a look at our guide to Long Island amusement parks and water parks.
-For other kid-friendly activities, check out our Summer Fun Guide, and our recommendations for the best beach playgrounds as well as other top playgrounds and parks on LI.
+For other kid-friendly activities, check out our Spring and Summer Fun Guides, and our recommendations for the best beach playgrounds as well as other top playgrounds and parks on LI.

 Bay Park — East Rockaway